joshlay/container-signals/README.md

 ## Explanation

-With the expectation being that a containerized service may need control over the shutdown/cleanup process...

 This repository provides a script: `runner.sh`

 This is used as an `entrypoint` for the container.
 It spawns a mock daemon (`nc -l`) and will trap these signals: